garystafford/aws-cfn-demo/README.md

 For HTTPS connection to CodeCommit:

-Manually create 'HTTPS Git credentials for AWS CodeCommit' for IAM User using the AWS Management Console.
+Manually configure the 'HTTPS Git credentials for AWS CodeCommit' feature for IAM User using the AWS Management Console.
 Can't do with CFN?

 Step 03b (_optional_):

 For SSH connection to CodeCommit:

-Manually upload 'SSH keys for AWS CodeCommit' public key for IAM User using the AWS Management Console.
+Manually configure the 'SSH keys for AWS CodeCommit' public key feature for IAM User using the AWS Management Console.
 Can't do with CFN?

 ```bash
 cat ~/.ssh/id_rsa.pub | pbcopy